effekt-lang/effekt-website/design-considerations.md

 ### Static Effect Checking
-Unlike Java (with runtime exceptions) or Scala, in Effekt all effects are fully tracked by the type system (that is, effect system).
+Unlike Java (with runtime exceptions) or Scala, in Effekt effects are fully tracked by the type system (that is, effect system).
 For instance using `println` has an associated effect `Console`.